-- Mapping diagrams provide a valuable and underused tool for visualizing functions that can connect function concepts to solving equations in many contexts. - In this presentation I will use mapping diagrams to make sense visually of the functions and steps used in common algebraic approaches to solving linear equations.
+- Mapping diagrams provide a valuable and underused tool for visualizing functions that can connect function concepts to solving equations in many contexts. - In this presentation I will use mapping diagrams and GeoGebra to make sense visually - i. of linear and quadratic real functions - ii. of steps used in common algebraic approaches to solving equations and - iii. complex numbers and functions.